-5.7.2 Computing Resources, Software, and/or Data Are Corrupted

-The Issuer CA shall make regular back-up copies of its Private Keys and store them in a secure separate location.
-The Issuer CA shall also make regular system back-ups on at least a weekly basis.
-If a disaster causes the Issuer CA's operations to become inoperative, the Issuer CA shall, after ensuring the integrity of the CA systems, re-initiate its operations on replacement hardware using backup copies of its software, data, and Private Keys at a secure facility.
+5.6.2 Computing Resources, Software, and/or Data AreCorrupted least a weekly basis.
+If a disaster causes the Issuer CA's operations to become inoperative, the Issuer CA shall, after ensuring the integrity of the CA systems, reinitiate its operations on replacement hardware using backup copies of its software, data, and Private Keys at a secure facility.
 The Issuer CA shall give priority to reestablishing the generation of certificate status information.
 If the Private Keys are destroyed, the Issuer CA shall reestablish operations as quickly as possible, giving priority to generating new Key Pairs.